tablelandnetwork/example-data-dao-polygon/README.md

 ## Information

 The main example token is `/contracts/TokenHolders.sol` and the `/contracts/TokenHoldersGov.sol`.
 Both of which were initially crafted in https://wizard.openzepplin.com and then supplemented in this repo.
-For development purpopses, both are wrapped in proxy contracts.
+For development purposes, both are wrapped in proxy contracts.

-There is an additional example in `/contracts/GameIndex/` which shows how to limit the ability of the DAO to only modify data in a single table, which is created on contract initialization.
+There is an additional example in `/contracts/GameIndex/` which shows how to limit the ability of the DAO to only modify data in a single table (created on contract initialization).

 Finally, there is a WIP example using an NFT as the DAO membership token.